johnsteeleprogramming/Bookkeeper/README.md

 # DataAnalyzerAIAgent
+Team Project 3 for TechConsulting.
 AI specializing in analyzing data from CSV files.